History of animation: Early synchronized sound: Song Car-Tunes and Aesop's Sound Fables

 From May 1924 to September 1926, Dave and Max Fleischer's Inkwell Studios produced 19 sound cartoons, part of the Song Car-Tunes series, using the Phonofilm "sound-on-film" process.
 The series also introduced the "bouncing ball" above lyrics to guide audiences to sing along to the music.
-My Old Kentucky Home from June 1926 was probably the first film to feature a bit of synchronized animated dialogue, with an early version of Bimbo mouthing the words "Follow the ball, and join in, everybody".
+My Old Kentucky Home from June 1926 was probably the first film to feature a bit of synchronized animated dialogue, with a dog mouthing the words "Follow the ball, and join in, everybody".
 The Bimbo character was further developed in Fleischer's Talkartoons (1929–1932).

 Paul Terry's Dinner Time, from his Aesop's Fables (1921–1936) series, premiered on 1 September 1928 with a synchronized soundtrack that contained dialogue.
 Terry was urged to add the novelty against his wishes by the new studio owner Van Beuren.
 Although the series and its main character Farmer Al Falfa had been popular, audiences were not impressed by this first episode with sound.